Consent & Code of Conduct Guidelines

 Conclusion

-With this policy, Society of Janus is striving to create a culture of consent and accountability and any actions taken are not about punishment but, rather, creating a safer place for both the victims and our community.
+With this policy, Society of Janus is continually striving to create a culture of consent and accountability.
+Any actions taken are not about punishment, but, rather, creating a safer place for both the victims and our community.

 Updated 2022.06